 - Figure out which investment account type to use for this course (401k, Roth IRA, IRA, Brokerage).

-- Open a company 401k and/or Vanguard Account
+- Open a company 401k – or a Vanguard Account if you don’t have one

 If you can do those 4 things this lesson, you’re off to a great start!